-The Community Toolbox, Chapter 18, describes what a participatory planning approach is, when it is or is not appropriate, who should be involved, and what steps are necessary to get the process going.
+- Participatory Approaches to Planning Community Interventions: Chapter 18 of the Community Tool Box describes what a participatory planning approach is, when it is or is not appropriate, who should be involved, and what steps are necessary to get the process going.

 This framework is often used to plan programs, and it can improve the chances of success of the program in a real-world setting.
 The framework includes the following elements: Reach, Effectiveness, Adoption, Implementation, and Maintenance.